 Our outdoor space

 We love to play outdoors in all weather!
-We have a lovely garden that runs the perimeter of the outdoor area.
-The garden paths feel almost like green tunnels – perfect for running and chasing through.
+We have a lovely ‘jungle’ area, that runs the perimeter of the outdoor area.
+The paths feel almost like green tunnels – perfect for running and chasing through.

 We have a willow den lovely for sitting together for book reading or story telling.
 We delight in watching it grow even leafier and more den-like each year.

-We have a garden area where we like to plant seeds and watch our vegetables grow.
+We have a digging and growing area where we like to plant seeds and watch our vegetables grow, we can also gather mud for the mud kitchen and dig, dig, dig – sometimes we find treasure!

 We have a sandpit, trucks, outdoor blocks, and hoops, and balls and bikes.
 We have tree stump stepping-stones to climb and jump on.